 - Pecuniary loss damages.

-As the name suggests, pain and suffering damages are awarded for just that, pain, suffering and loss of enjoyment of life.
-Essentially pain and suffering damages represent compensation for the claimant’s injuries.
-The maximum sum that can be awarded in a TAC common law claim for pain and suffering damages is currently $450,460.00.
-There is also a minimum threshold that must be reached in order to obtain pain and suffering damages.
-The threshold is currently $45,030.00.
-If a plaintiff is awarded less that this amount, for example $30,000.00, then the plaintiff receives no pain and suffering damages.
-In our experience in acting for hundreds of accident victims in TAC common law claims, we are yet to have our first case where this threshold has ever posed a problem.
+As the name suggests, these damages are awarded for pain, suffering and loss of enjoyment of life.
+Such damages are compensation for the claimant’s injuries.
+The maximum amount that can be awarded for pain and suffering in a common law claim is currently $639,200.00.
+There is also a minimum threshold.
+The threshold is currently $63,880.00.
+If a plaintiff is awarded less than this, for example $30,000.00, then the plaintiff receives no pain and suffering damages.
+Having acted for thousands of TAC claimants this threshold has never posed a problem for our clients.

 Pecuniary loss damages are economic loss damages.
-Essentially, pecuniary loss damages are awarded for lost income both past and future.
-A plaintiff is entitled to claim lost income from the 18 month anniversary of the accident through to the time of resolution of the claim – lost earnings.
-Additionally, a plaintiff is entitled to claim an allowance for income losses that go into the future through to normal retirement age – lost earning capacity.
+These damages are for income lost both past and future.
+A plaintiff is entitled to claim lost income from the 18-month anniversary of the accident.
+Past lost income is claimed to the time of finalisation of the claim.
+Additionally, a plaintiff is entitled to claim for income losses into the future.
+These losses can be claimed through to normal retirement age.
+This represents lost earning capacity.

-The maximum sum that can currently be awarded for pecuniary loss in a TAC common law claim is $1,013,560.00.
-There is also a minimum threshold that has to be reached in order to recover pecuniary loss damages.
-The plaintiff must receive more than $45,030.00 in order to recover anything for pecuniary loss damages.
-This particular threshold can pose a problem for some claimants.
-For example, people of a relatively advanced age who had a part time job at the time of the accident and only earned limited income can be negatively impacted by the threshold.
-It is important to obtain advice from a specialist TAC lawyer about the operation of the threshold.
+The maximum sum that can currently be awarded for pecuniary loss in a TAC common law claim is $1,438,310.00.
+There is also a minimum threshold for pecuniary loss damages.
+Again, the plaintiff must receive more than $63,880.00.
+This threshold can pose a problem for some claimants.
+For example, older part-time workers who only earned limited income.
+It is important to obtain advice from a specialist TAC lawyer about the threshold.